This post may contain affiliate links. Please see my disclosure policy for more details.

 Property Prices

-If you’re moving to Australia permanently and will want to buy a home, you’d better have a big budget if you’re hoping to live in Sydney or Melbourne!
+If you’re moving to Australia permanently and will want to buy a home, make sure you research property prices first.

 Sydney is the most expensive city in Australia in terms of buying property, and one of the most expensive cities in the world.
-Melbourne is usually the second most expensive city for property, but Canberra has now overtaken it.
+Melbourne is still not very affordable, but Brisbane and Canberra are now more expensive for property.

 A modern home on Sydney's Lower North Shore.